Latest trust commentary

 Outlook

-While the forthcoming UK Budget in November is likely to be a key near-term event for investors, with implications for fiscal credibility and market confidence, our focus remains on the long-term prospects for our portfolio holdings.
-Regardless of the policy backdrop, our priority is building a diversified portfolio of fundamentally mispriced UK opportunities, aiming to grow income ahead of inflation and capital through rising income.
+We keep our focus remains on the long-term prospects for our portfolio holdings.
+Regardless of the policy and economic backdrop, our priority is building a diversified portfolio of fundamentally mispriced UK opportunities, aiming to grow income ahead of inflation and capital through rising income.

 Fund Risk Considerations: Schroder Income Growth Fund plc